Welcome from the Director of Sullivan University’s Ph.D. in Management Program

 - A minimum 750 word essay describing how your goals and experiences make you a superior candidate to pursue research and studies in management.

 The Ph.D. admissions process has two stages.
 First, an applicant must submit all required documentation to the Ph.D.
-Admissions Committee within fifteen days prior to the start of Ph.D. courses.
+Admissions Committee by Wednesday of Week 9 of Ph.D. courses.
 Second, all members of the Ph.D.
 Admissions Committee review the application package, which includes all required documents, and decide whether to admit or not to admit the applicant into the Ph.D. program.
 All decisions rendered by the committee and approved by the Dean of The Graduate School are considered final.

 Credit Hours for Completion